zzzprojects/EntityFramework-Extensions/docs/pages/problems/out-of-memory.md

 - BulkDelete
 - BulkMerge

-might may a better idea.
+may a better idea.
 They are faster and consume way less memory than BulkSaveChanges.

 ### Reduce the number of entities in the ChangeTracker
 Another way is to make sure the ChangeTracker doesn’t contain too many entities.

-The ChangeTracker has not been build to support millions entities.
+The ChangeTracker has not been build to support millions of entities.